alanqrwang/keymorph/README.md

 ### Affine vs. TPS
 Affine uses an affine transformation to align the corresponding keypoints.

 TPS uses a (non-linear) thin-plate-spline interpolant to align the corresponding keypoints.
-A hyperparameter `tps_lmbda` controls the degree of non-linearity for TPS.
+A hyperparameter `--tps_lmbda` controls the degree of non-linearity for TPS.
 A value of 0 corresponds to exact keypoint alignment (resulting in a maximally nonlinear transformation while still minimizing bending energy), while higher values result in the transformation becoming more and more affine-like.
 In practice, we find a value of 10 is very similar to an affine transformation.

 To specify affine, set `--kp_align_method affine`.
 To specify tps, set `--kp_align_method tps` and the lmbda value `--tps_lmbda 0`.